mobi-css/getmobicss.com/src/docs/reset.md

 - Friendly to content-rich webpage
 - Do not reset form input and table
-- Follow the rules of margin-top only
+- Follow the rule of margin-top-only

 Nearly all margins in Mobi.css have a `0` value for `margin-bottom`.
 For vertical spacing, Mobi.css use `margin-top` to make content flow clearly.